Written by: Maria Volodina, Elena Belova; Photo: Asya Orlova

 If you come to Vladivostok by train, the first striking impression is the gorgeous railway station.
 Nicholas II, the future Russian Emperor, founded the station and railway simultaneously in 1891.
 Also, be sure to check out the post on the platform with kilometer mark 9,288, which symbolizes the final station of the

-The railway station is located in the center of Vladivostok, making it easy to reach your final destination by city bus or taxi.
+The railway station is located in the center of Vladivostok, making it easy to reach your final destination by a city bus or taxi.
 There are many hotels and hostels within walking distance, and if you are traveling without luggage, it might be easier to open Google Maps and take a walk.

 The «Railway Station» bus stop is located right at the station’s exit, where you can find routes heading to different areas of Vladivostok.